g7mzr/db-php/docs/34_API_SchemaDriver.md

  * @param string $setdrop    SET or DROP the Attribute
  * @param string $value      The value of the attribute if it has one.
  *
- * @return mixed true if table created or WEBTEMPLATE error *
+ * @return mixed true if table created or DB error
+ *
  * @access public
  */